veejay14/task_mining_classification/readme.md

 ### Model Architecture Selection

 **Sequential Modelling**
-In the given data, there are multiple user sessions captured.
-For earch session, there are a sequence of events.
+In the given dataset, multiple user sessions are recorded, each consisting of a sequence of events.
-The problem is to name each of these events with proper step names.
-It is a classification of each event to a Step name.
+The task is to assign a meaningful step name to every event — effectively framing this as a classification problem at the event level.

-As the event logs are inherently sequential.
-The meaning of an event often depends on:
+Since event logs are inherently sequential, the interpretation of any given event often depends on its surrounding context:

-•	The events before it (context).
+Previous events provide historical context.

-•	The events after it (future context in offline setting).
+Subsequent events (when available in an offline setting) provide future context.

-So, considering the previous and next events is also important to classify an event to a step name.
-THis is the reason why sequence modelling is being choosen.
+Because of this dependency, it is crucial to model the sequence as a whole rather than treating each event in isolation.
+This is why sequence modeling approaches are chosen for the problem.

 There are several different sequence models available.
 - RNN models